Paris Place des Pyramides Square

 The statue is made of bronze and was gilded, to depict Joan of Arc riding into battle to one of her victories, and the base was produced by the architect Paul Abadie, plus there were railings put around it that were designed by Gabriel Davioud, although these are no longer there.

-But Emmanuel Fremiet was not happy with this equestrian statue of Joan of Arc, feeling that the proportions between horse and rider were wrong, even though the city of Nancy requested a reproduction of this statue in Paris in 1889, and so, he removed the statue to make alterations to it.
+But Emmanuel Fremiet was not happy with this equestrian statue of Joan of Arc, feeling that the proportions between horse and rider were wrong, even though the city of Nancy requested a reproduction of this Paris statue in 1889, and so, he removed the statue to make alterations to it.

 Some believe that the original is now in Philadelphia in America, after they also requested a duplicate, although this brilliant artist claimed that it was melted down and completely recast.